wiremock/wiremock-testcontainers-go/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/wiremock/wiremock-testcontainers-go)](https://github.com/wiremock/wiremock-testcontainers-go/graphs/contributors)

-This module allows provisioning the [WireMock API mock server](https://wiremock.org/) as a standalone container within your unit tests, based on [WireMock Docker](https://github.com/wiremock/wiremock-docker) `2.35.0-1` or above.
+This module allows provisioning the [WireMock API mock server](https://wiremock.org/) as a standalone container within your unit tests, based on the official [WireMock Docker](https://github.com/wiremock/wiremock-docker) images (`2.35.0-1` or above) or compatible custom images.
-Custom images are supported too as long as they follow the same CLI and API structure.

 You can learn more about WireMock and Golang on this [WireMock solutions page](https://wiremock.org/docs/solutions/golang/).